 - Communicate with professional and professional faculty (PPF) colleagues to identify issues of importance to PPFs.

-- Promote the PPFA with professional and professional faculty colleagues, with supervisors, and with other College of William & Mary employees: discuss the PPFA’s initiatives and successes; encourage others to participate.
+- Promote the PPFA with professional and professional faculty colleagues, with supervisors, and with other William & Mary employees: discuss the PPFA’s initiatives and successes; encourage others to participate.

 This level of engagement, essential to the success of the PPFA, would require an average of 1 to 2 hours per week.